lakshmankumar12/nixPowerToolNotes/networking.md

 * Each process belongs to a namespace of every kind.
 This is visible in its /proc/{pid}/task/{pid}/ns or /proc/{pid}/ns info.
 * the netns created namespaces are visible in the /proc listing only if atleast one active process is mounting that ns.
     * hence lsns (or any proc-walk) might not show up the netns add'ed namespace.
+* `ip netns list` acutally lists whatever namespace is available in /var/run/netns
+    * So, namespaces that are created by processes directly (like docker) aren't visible here.
+    * You can bind mount that namespace to /var/run/netns to make is available

 Good answer at https://unix.stackexchange.com/a/113561/345152